IN PICS: Nivin Pauly-Rinna Joy's Daughter Christened!

 A Glimpse Of Rose Teresa

-Nivin Pauly and Rinna Joy poses with a family friend.
+Nivin Pauly and Rinna Joy pose with a family friend.
 We can see a glimpse of the couple's little daughter Rose Teresa in the lovely picture.

 Nivin Pauly has shed a few extra kilos, and it is quite visible in the pictures from the event.
 The actor is currently preparing for his ambitious project Kayamkulam Kochunni.